soarsmu/Avatar/README.md

 ## How to run

 The scripts and instructions for each experiment are in the `README.md` files under each subfolder.
+We also release all trained 3 MB models in this repo.